ericwq/droplocal/README.md

 2020/07/06 15:01:22   Drop Local 27422438 listening on 2121
 2020/07/06 15:01:22 advertise the Drop Local 27422438 on local link`
 ```
-you can also stop the server via Ctrl-C.
+you can also stop the server via Ctrl-C. or just use the *kill* command
 ```
 qiwang@Einstein droplocal % ./droplocal -s
 2020/07/06 15:01:22 the serve dir is /Users/qiwang